awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 ### HTTP 413: Payload Too Large<a name="http-413-issues"></a>

-The target is a Lambda function and the response body exceeds 1 MB\.
+The target is a Lambda function and the request body exceeds 1 MB\.

 ### HTTP 414: URI Too Long<a name="http-414-issues"></a>